Edit: The album’s out! In my view, it’s her best one to date. Check out my review right here.

 What will ‘Lover’ sound like?

 It’s anyone’s guess, really.
 But judging from the first two singles – ‘Me!’ and ‘You Need To Calm Down’, it’s going to be full-on bubblegum pop and I am here for it.
+Even ‘The Archer’ has a light, ethereal sound.
+‘Lover’, the track, is a perfect emotional wedding tune, filled with fluff and love.
 Long gone are the venom-infused tracks from ‘reputation’, along with the dark and brooding era.
 So far, ‘Lover’ is splashed with colour and has an all-round lighter vibe.

 It’s also her first record under the new label Republic Records, so this fresh start for Taylor may signify a change in sound.
 I guess we’ll find out on August 23rd.

 So far, the only producers that are 100% confirmed to be on the album are Taylor herself and Joel Little, who both worked on her prior two singles.
+Jack Antonoff also produced ‘The Archer’ and ‘Lover’ – who’s known for his work on ‘1989’.
 Little’s also worked on Lorde’s ‘Melodrama’ and Imagine Dragons’ ‘Origins’, so that should give you a rough idea of what vibe TS7 will feature.
 It’s shaping up to be pretty damn sick.

 Taylor also said in her Instagram live (during which she unveiled the album art and told us the release date), that ‘Lover’ is romantic in sound.
 She went on to say that “not just simply thematically, like it’s all love songs or something.
 The idea of something being romantic, it doesn’t have to be a happy song.
 You can find romance in loneliness or sadness or going through things in your life… it just looks at those things through a romantic gaze.”
 Bring on those gut-punching, impactful lyrics that she’s so skilled at.